utkarsh-yadav1231/Augmented-Reality/README.md

        - **AR Barbarian Model**
        - **AR House**

-Many more applicatons will be added to this repository in the coming weeks.
+Many more applicatons will be added shortly.